-The primary and most commonly used Tagalog translation for “octopus” is pugita (pronounced poo-GEE-tah, with stress on the second syllable).
-You may also hear kugita or the borrowed Spanish/English term oktopus, but pugita is the authentic, everyday word Filipinos use.
+The standard and most natural translation for octopus in Tagalog is pugita (pronounced poo-GEE-tah, with stress on the second syllable).
+While you may occasionally hear “kugita” or the borrowed term “oktopus,” pugita is the authentic, everyday word Filipinos use.

-Pugita refers to the eight-armed sea creature famous for its intelligence, camouflage, and ink-squirting defense.
-In the Philippines, pugita is a popular seafood, especially in coastal regions like Batangas, Cebu, and Palawan.
+Pugita refers to the eight-armed sea creature famous for its intelligence and ink-squirting defense.
+In the Philippines, this animal is a prized seafood in coastal regions like Batangas and Palawan.
+Understanding octopus in Tagalog helps you navigate a wet market or palengke with confidence.

 Fascinating Facts About Pugita (Octopus) in Philippine Waters

-Octopuses are incredible animals, and the Philippines is home to diverse species, including the veined octopus (often called “coconut octopus” because it uses shells for shelter).
-Filipino waters also host the tiny but highly venomous blue-ringed octopus—rare but a reminder to be careful when exploring reefs.
+The Philippines is home to diverse species, such as the veined octopus.
+Filipino waters also host the blue-ringed octopus, which is a tiny but highly venomous creature.
+It serves as a reminder to be careful when exploring local reefs.

-How to Use “Pugita” in Everyday Tagalog Conversations: 10+ Example Sentences
+How to Use Pugita in Everyday Tagalog Conversations: 12 Example Sentences

-- Ang pugita ay may walong tentacles.
+- Ang pugita ay may walong galamay.
 (The octopus has eight tentacles.)

 - Bumili ako ng sariwang pugita sa palengke kaninang umaga.
 (I bought fresh octopus at the market this morning.)